sd2beatles/apache_airflow/Concetps/Section01_Architecture.md

 Now, the executor pulls the task from its queque and changes the state of the taskInstance from "Queued" to "Running".
 Once the status changes, it starts to process the task instances.
 When the task finishes, the DAGRun is updated by the scheduler with stating either "sucess" or "failed".
-Of Course, during this process, the web servers periodically fetches data into the metadata base in order to update UI.
+Of Course, during this process, the web servers periodically fetches data from the metadata base in order to update UI.

 ![image](https://user-images.githubusercontent.com/53164959/99047986-55592000-25d8-11eb-840f-8fd8935b33b5.png)